Ashmitabasnyat9/Final-year-project/README.md

 and integrated into the system.
 Next, a real-time object detection component is implemented using the model to classify objects in images.
 Finally, a web-based user interface is developed to allow users to interact with the real-time object detection component.
-The user interface include features a display of the detected ob￾jects, and user controls for adjusting the settings of the real-time object detection component.
+The user interface include features a display of the detected objects, and user controls for adjusting the settings of the real-time object detection component.
 Overall, the system implementation of this project involves integrating the trained CNN model into a real-time object detection component and developing a user interface to allow users to interact with the system in real-time using a web browser.